Substratum in Vedic Sanskrit: Vocabulary

 Witzel remarks that these words span all of local village life.
 He considers that they were drawn from the lost language of the northern Indus Civilization and its Neolithic predecessors.
 As they abound in Austroasiatic-like prefixes, he initially chose to call it Para-Munda, but later the Kubhā-Vipāś substrate.

-The Indo-Europeanist and Indologist Thieme has questioned Dravidian etymologies proposed for Vedic words, for most of which he gives Indo-Aryan or Sanskrit etymologies, and has condemned what he characterizes as a misplaced "zeal for hunting up Dravidian loans in Sanskrit".
-Das, while not discounting the possibility of foreign elements in Vedic, contended that there nevertheless is "not a single case" in which a communis opinio has been found confirming the foreign origin of a Rigvedic word".
+The Indo-Europeanist and Indologist Paul Thieme has questioned Dravidian etymologies proposed for Vedic words, for most of which he gives Indo-Aryan or Sanskrit etymologies, and has condemned what he characterizes as a misplaced "zeal for hunting up Dravidian loans in Sanskrit".
+Rahul Peter Das, while not discounting the possibility of foreign elements in Vedic, contended that there nevertheless is "not a single case" in which a Communis opinio has been found confirming the foreign origin of a Rigvedic word".
 Kuiper answered that charge, on which Das then commented.
 Burrow in turn has criticized the "resort to tortuous reconstructions in order to find, by hook or by crook, Indo-European explanations for Sanskrit words".
 Kuiper reasons that given the abundance of Indo-European comparative material – and the scarcity of Dravidian or Munda – the inability to clearly confirm whether the etymology of a Vedic word is Indo-European implies that it is not.